Cyber Resilience

 CVE-2023-29026 is a medium-severity Improper Input Validation (CWE-20) vulnerability in Rockwellautomation Armorstart St 284Ee Firmware.
 Its CVSS base score is 4.7 (Medium).

-Operationally, ranked in the top 38.7% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Browser Session Hijacking (T1185); ranked at the 47th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 EU & UK References